SeanU2022/horiseon/README.md

 ## Acceptance Criteria

-The webpage meets accessibility standards:-
-The title element is concise and descriptive.
-The HTML elements are semantic.
-The HTML elements follows a logical structure which is independent of styling and positioning
+* The HTML elements follows a logical structure which is independent of styling and positioning
-The heading attributes are in sequential order.
+* The heading attributes are in sequential order.
+* With comments CSS follows the structure of HTML

+* The webpage meets accessibility standards:-
+  - The title element is concise and descriptive.
+  - The HTML elements are semantic.
-Alt attributes included in image elements.
+  - Alt attributes included in image elements.

 ## Modifications Completed
-Title added
+- Title added
-HTML refactored semantically
+- HTML refactored semantically
-HTML structure: Header, Main, Footer
+- HTML structure: Header, Main, Footer
-Header is Nav, URL
+- Header is Nav, URL
-Main sectioned to Hero, Content, Benefits alt attributes added to img elements for accessibility CSS consolidated by about 50%
+- Main sectioned to Hero, Content, Benefits
+- alt attributes added to img elements for accessibility
+- CSS consolidated by about 50%
-HTML and CSS comments added
+- HTML and CSS comments added

 ## Mock-Up